Ishmam156/bdmap-coverage/README.md

 For frontend see webpack.config.js and, for example, client/index.js for examples with the requires (Components/...)

 For backend see package.json and, for example, server/index.js for examples with the requires (@util/...)

+#### mongoose.js

+The file will allow the user to populate the backend database with data while running it through the command line like `node mongoose.js <password>`.
+You will need to provide the MongoDB url inside the file and then initially run the District creation and then set up the Employee creation.
+Kindly look at the Employee Data file inside `data` directory to see how the database is expecting the values.

 #### webpack.config.js